WingRiders/wallet/gateway/README.md

 ### Wallet Data

-On the home screen, you can view your wallet data, including your balance, address, and collateral:
+On the home screen, you can view your wallet balance - ADA and tokens:

 ![wallet data](./assets/wallet-data.png)